Working Capital Efficiency in the UK: 6.2% CAGR vs the FTSE 100's 1.1% Over 25 Years

 When It Struggles

-These are the only two years with meaningful underperformance.
-The strategy's weakness is concentrated in periods where the FTSE 100's heavy commodity/financial weighting was rewarded.
+The strategy's weakness is concentrated in periods where the FTSE 100's heavy commodity/financial weighting was rewarded, or when concentrated portfolios amplify losses.

 The Flat Benchmark Question

 But the argument isn't just about excess return.
-The portfolio's absolute 8.87% CAGR, Sharpe of 0.337, and -22.68% max drawdown are solid on their own.
+The portfolio's absolute 6.17% CAGR and 347% total return beat the FTSE 100's 32% by a wide margin.
 The strategy picked quality companies in a market where the index was dominated by slow-growth giants.
 That's the value of stock selection: the signal found what the index couldn't deliver.

 Run It Yourself